• Skip to primary navigation

 Why you will love this recipe:

 • The flavour!
-This oat spread is slightly sweet, a little buttery and a little nutty.
+This granola butter recipe is slightly sweet, a little buttery, and a little nutty.
+It tastes like a delicious oatmeal cookie!

 • It's easy to make with simple pantry staple ingredients.

-• It's so much cheaper to make it yourself rather than buying pre-made store bought versions like the ones by Oat Haus so it's a great way to save money on groceries.
+• It's so much cheaper to make oatmeal butter yourself rather than buying pre-made store bought granola butter so it's a great way to save money on groceries.

-• Kid's love it and it's safe for them to take to school since it's peanut free and nut free.
+• Kid's love this spread and it's safe for them to take to school since it's peanut free and nut free.

-• This recipe is healthy, gluten free, dairy free, vegan, high fiber, plant based, nut free, refined sugar free and free from processed ingredients and crops oils which many store bought spreads contain.
+• This homemade butter is healthy, gluten free, dairy free, vegan, plant based, nut free, refined sugar free and free from processed ingredients.
+It's great for those with allergies or dietary restrictions.

 Bowls filled with different ingredients including maple syrup, avocado oil, rolled oats, salt, coconut oil, coconut flakes and hemp hearts.